Stop Worshipping the Keyword Difficulty Checker. The Number Is a Mirror, Not a Map.

 Ad competition (often labeled "Competition" in tools like Semrush) measures how many advertisers are bidding on the term.
 It is a commercial-intent proxy.
 High competition means people are spending money to appear for that query, which usually means the traffic converts.

 But here's the part most guides skip: some tools blend domain authority into the calculation.
-SEO Review Tools offers a multi-factor keyword difficulty checker that analyzes organic competition, backlinks, and domain authority together.
 That blended approach gives you a more realistic picture than a pure referring-domain count, especially if your site is new and your domain authority is essentially zero.

 A Quick Reference for Indie Founders